In wake of submarine controversy, Harris emphasizes shared future in meeting with France’s Macron

 “By insisting on tightened cooperation on a broad range of issues while still asserting ‘strategic autonomy’ and ‘European sovereignty’, Macron has deftly increased France’s influence in Washington and strengthened the transatlantic relationship in one go,” Dungan said.

 Winning that argument domestically may not be easy for Macron, however.
-Skepticism of U.S. foreign policy is more widespread in France than in Germany or the U.K., according to polls.
+Skepticism of U.S. foreign policy is more widespread in France than in Germany or the United Kingdom, according to polls.

 Still, Harris expressed optimism that the problems of this century would be combated by the two countries working in tandem.